 The kinesiology department is a broad-based discipline offering educational opportunities in many diverse areas including teaching, coaching, fitness, recreation, athletic training, as well as preparing students for graduate studies.
-Majors are offered in physical education, exercise science and sport management.
+Majors are offered in physical education and exercise science.
 Career concentrations are offered in fitness management and sport management; minors in health and physical education; and a coaching authorization.